Ethiopian Airlines Flight 302: Expert analysis

 Based on the preliminary report, The Aviation Herald comes to the conclusion: "Neither of the three crews" (JT-43, JT-610, ET-302) "would have been forced to react under time pressure in order to prevent a crash, [...] without the technical malfunctions [of the angle of attack sensors] and the nose down trim inputs."

 According to The Air Current aviation journal and The Seattle Times, the preliminary report shows that while the pilots initially followed the correct procedure to disable runaway trim, they did not complete the checklist fully, and consequently, the recovery effort did not succeed.
 Pilots have demonstrated in simulators that the trim wheels cannot be moved in severe mis-trim conditions combined with a high airspeed.
 As the pilots on Flight 302 pulled on the yoke to raise the nose, the aerodynamic forces on the tail's elevator would create an opposing force on the stabilizer trim jackscrew that would prevent the pilots from moving the trim wheel by hand.

 The Air Current reported that the resolution for this jammed trim issue was not part of Boeing's then-current 737 manual.
 The Seattle Times reported that pilots on the 737-200 were trained for this failure, but later models became so reliable that Boeing had dropped mention of this procedure, deeming it no longer necessary for the 737.

-Experts theorize that the difficulty to trim made it necessary for the flight crew to release the cutout, and try to use electronic trim in an effort to correct the out-of-trim configuration.
-According to Bjorn Fehrm (Leeham News) and Peter Lemme at this time the airplane was flying "at 375kts and MCAS was never designed to trim at these Speed/Altitude combinations".
+Experts theorise that the difficulty to trim made it necessary for the flight crew to release the cutout, and try to use electronic trim in an effort to correct the out-of-trim configuration.
+According to Bjorn Fehrm (Leeham News) and Peter Lemme, the airplane was flying "at 375kts and MCAS was never designed to trim at these Speed/Altitude combinations".